thegreedychoice/Complier/README.md

 # Complier
-This is a Class Project.
+This is a graduate class Project.
 No reuse allowed.

 The project deals with development of a complete complier for a Haskell inspired language, and consists of the following set of modules -